smherdgn/nextrtc-video-call/README.md

 ## Notes

 -   This application uses public STUN servers (`stun:stun.l.google.com:19302`) for NAT traversal.
-For more robust connections, especially behind restrictive firewalls, TURN servers might be required.
+Mobile clients can fetch TURN-only details from `/api/webrtc-config`.
 -   The Socket.IO server is integrated into Next.js using the Pages Router API (`src/pages/api/socketio.ts`).
 -   Error handling and UI are basic.
 For production, consider more comprehensive error management and UI/UX improvements.
 -   JWT refresh token logic is implemented in the middleware and `/api/refresh` endpoint to maintain user sessions.
 -   WebSocket authentication ensures only logged-in users can connect to the signaling server.
 -   Toast notifications provide feedback for actions like login, WebSocket connection status, and user joining/leaving rooms.
+-   Audit logs are written to `logs/events.log` via the `logEvent` helper.
+-   Uploaded files are saved under `uploads/` and served at `/uploads/<filename>`.

 Enjoy your secure video calling experience!